 Fiberglass Reinforced Panels Advantages

-- FRP could be cleaned easily using regular detergents, high-pressure washers, or even by using steam.
+- Can be cleaned easily using regular detergents, high-pressure washers, or even steam

-- The fiberglass reinforced panel is a lightweight panel that is easy to install
+- Lightweight, flexible panel that is easy to install

-- FRP could be installed either with glue or fasteners
+- Can be installed with glue or fasteners, or both

 - Maximum sanitation protection